patricktheodore/perfect-readme-generator/README.md

   <!-- ABOUT THE PROJECT -->
   # About The Project
-  Renter's Review allows renters to view and add there own reviews to rental properties on the market.
-This allows renters to save time attending viewings and potentially find out information not provided by rental agencies.
+  <p style="text-align: justify;">Renter's Review allows renters to view and add there own reviews to rental properties on the market.
+This allows renters to save time attending viewings and potentially find out information not provided by rental agencies. </p>

   </br>

-  ## Built With
+  # Built With